FAIRmat-NFDI/pynxtools/docs/how-tos/validate-nexus-file.md

   --help  Show this message and exit.
 ```

-*Development verion installation*
+*Development version installation*

-If this installation procedure above does not work, you can use the devlopment installation by using git:
+If this installation procedure above does not work, you can use the development installation by using git:
 ```
 python -m venv .py39
 source .py39/bin/activate